 Artist in Residence

-Glen Pudvine’s surreal self-portraits incorporate a variety of art historical references and assess sexuality and white masculinity in the contemporary moment.
+Glen Pudvine is a figurative painter working through themes of identity, existentialism, the everyday, pop culture and medieval and renaissance iconography.
+Searching for connections between these themes and experiences from the artists life, Pudvine creates new motifs that communicate a broader curiosity for who we are and where we are.
 During his residency he plans to spend time discovering the histories of painting in the area.
+He also wants to develop his practice of working from life by capturing artists on the residency and the people that live there.
 Describing his reference points he has said, “I go to The National Gallery in London a lot.
 I like Cranach, Hans Holbein (The Ambassadors, of course). … I look a lot at Bosch.
 The experience of going to see works from Giotto or Caravaggio in churches is as much of a reference point too.
 The atmosphere of those places of worship is incredible and enhances the gravitas of the message.”